DUNE PDELab (git)

 ◆ lanes() [1/2]

-constexpr |
+constexpr

 Number of lanes in a SIMD type.

-- Template Parameters
+Template Parameters

-or reference qualifiers are automatically ignored.
+VThe SIMD (mask or vector) type. const, volatile or reference qualifiers are automatically ignored.

-Implemented by Overloads::LaneCount
+Implemented by Overloads::LaneCount.

 Referenced by Dune::Simd::Overloads::implCast(), Dune::Simd::Overloads::max(), and Dune::Simd::Overloads::min().